 1. Slips and Falls

 Being mindful of how you walk in the winter can decrease your chances of slipping on ice.
 Take short, slow steps with slightly bent knees — as if you’re waddling like a penguin — and extend your arms to your sides.
 Leaving your hands in your pockets will make it harder to keep your balance.
 Use handrails whenever possible, and treat every walkway as though it has black ice.
 Plan in advance and give yourself plenty of time to reach your destination.

 Appropriate care after a fall is always important, and this is especially true for older adults.
 Older people, especially those over 65, can be severely injured as a result of what in younger people might constitute a minor fall, such as slipping while stepping off a curb.
 Broken hips, head injuries and other serious injuries can significantly impact overall health, well-being and longevity and should not be underestimated.
 An urgent care clinic may be appropriate if you think you have a sprain or strain.
 Many minor injuries can be treated by rest, ice, compression and elevation (RICE).
-Call your primary care doctor for advice, or try an online virtual clinic.
+Call your primary care provider for advice, or try an online virtual clinic.

 If you fall and are unable to get up, think you may have a broken bone or are in severe pain, you probably need emergency care.
 This is especially important if you have or think you may have a head injury, as it may be serious.
 Seek emergency care if you have a loss of consciousness, a severe headache after the fall, nausea and vomiting, confusion or disorientation after the injury, increased sleepiness, seizures or are on blood-thinning medications.

 Shoveling can cause cold weather injuries to the neck and back, which is why proper form is important.
 Instead of lifting the snow onto the shovel, push the snow away.
 Protect your back by keeping a slight bend in your knees.
 You may also want to warm up your muscles first by stretching.